Mauritius Police Force: Special Support Unit

-The Special Support Unit (SSU), a branch of the MPF, is a police riot unit that was established in 1986.
+The Special Support Unit (SSU) is the riot police and reserve unit of the MPF.
+It was established in 1986.
 The SSU consists of five operational units and a training wing.

 Police Band

-The police band of the MPF is the official music unit of the service.
-It can operate as a military band, a marching band, a string orchestra as well as contemporary pop group.
-One of its alumni was Joseph Philippe Gentil, a composer best known for composing The Motherland, the National Anthem.
-On Independence Day (12 March) in 1968, a national newspaper mistakenly published the name and photograph of Philippe Oh San (the Police Band's maestro at the time) as the anthem's composer, with the remaining newspapers being reprinted with the correction.
+The Police Band is the official musical group of the MPF.
+It can operate as a military band, a marching band, a string orchestra, and a contemporary pop group.
+One of its alumni was Joseph Philippe Gentil, a composer best known for composing Motherland, the national anthem of Mauritius.
+On Independence Day 1968, a national newspaper mistakenly published the name and photograph of Philippe Oh San (the Police Band's maestro at the time) as the anthem's composer, with the remaining newspapers being reprinted with the correction.